No Tags Found!

 Point 2

 Restriction on the number of employees resigning is not in order.
-Yes, the company can try to restrict exits by appropriate policies but cannot lay down quantitative numbers.
+Yes, the company can try to restrict exits by appropriate policies, but it cannot lay down quantitative numbers.

 Point 3

-The laws of the land for firms under Shops and Establishment Acts of states are generally one month.
-The terms of this MNC are stringent and not exactly in consonance with laws as laid down.
-Legal battles may ensue if someone wishes to exit, and MNC is at an advantage because the employee fights with their own money and has limitations as they may need to join some other firm at short notice.
+The laws of the land for firms under the Shops and Establishment Acts of states are generally one month.
+The terms of this MNC are stringent and not exactly in consonance with the laws as laid down.
+Legal battles may ensue if someone wishes to exit, and the MNC is at an advantage because the employee fights with their own money and has limitations as they may need to join another firm at short notice.
 There is no real solution other than legal battles.

 From India, Pune